rhinobase/raftyui/apps/docs/app/(docs)/docs/components/command/page.md

 ---
 title: Command
-pageTitle: Command - Rafty UI
+nextjs:
+  metadata:
+    title: Command
     description: The Command component in React can function as a menu and also serves as an accessible combobox.
 ---

 The Command component in React can function as a menu and also serves as an accessible combobox.